bonitasoft/bonita-doc/md/ldap-synchronizer.md

 * error\_level\_upon\_failing\_to\_get\_related\_user: optional parameter that specifies whether an error should be blocking upon getting related users (manager)
 Supported values: ignore, warn or fatal
 Default value: warn
-* bonita\_username\_case: optional parameter that specifies whether the LDAP user names should be converted to a given case upon being imported in Bonita BPM.
+* bonita\_username\_case: optional parameter that specifies whether the LDAP user names should be converted to a given case upon being imported in Bonita.
 Supported values: mixed, uppercase or lowercase
 Default value: mixed (conserves the current LDAP user name case)
 * ldap\_watched\_directories: defines the LDAP directories to watch.